Goldie Hawn: 1966–1969: Breakthrough and acclaim

-1970s
+1970–1989: Comedy stardom

 After Hawn's Academy Award win, her film career took off.
-She starred in a string of above average and successful comedies starting with There's a Girl in My Soup (1970), $ (1971), and Butterflies Are Free (1972).
-She continued proving herself in the dramatic league in 1974 with the satirical dramas The Girl from Petrovka and Steven Spielberg's theatrical debut The Sugarland Express.
-She then co-starred in Hal Ashby's classic satire Shampoo (1975).
+She starred in a string of successful comedies starting with There's a Girl in My Soup (1970), $ (1971), and Butterflies Are Free (1972).
+She continued to prove herself in the dramatic league in 1974 with the satirical dramas The Girl from Petrovka and Steven Spielberg's theatrical debut The Sugarland Express, and then co-starred in Hal Ashby's satire Shampoo (1975).
 She also hosted two television specials: Pure Goldie in 1971 and The Goldie Hawn Special in 1978.
 The latter was a sort of comeback for Hawn, who had been out of the spotlight for two years since the 1976 release of the romantic comedy western The Duchess and the Dirtwater Fox, while she was focusing on her marriage and the birth of her son.

 On the special she performed show tunes and comedy bits alongside comic legend George Burns, teen matinee idol Shaun Cassidy, television star John Ritter (during his days on Three's Company), and even the Harlem Globetrotters joined her for a montage.
 The special later went on to be nominated for a primetime Emmy.
 Four months later the film Foul Play (with Chevy Chase), was released and became a box office smash, reviving Hawn's film career.
-The plot centered around an innocent woman in San Francisco who becomes mixed up in an assassination plot.
+The plot centered on an innocent woman in San Francisco who becomes mixed up in an assassination plot.
 Hawn's next film, Mario Monicelli's Lovers and Liars (1979), was a box office bomb.

 In 1972, Hawn recorded and released a solo country LP for Warner Brothers, titled Goldie.
 It was recorded with the help of Dolly Parton and Buck Owens.
 AllMusic gives the album a favorable review, calling it a "sweetly endearing country-tinged middle of the road pop record".